n8hoang/module1challenge/README.md

+# Module 1 Challenge
-# This is my refactored code for the website.
+## This is my refactored code for the website.
 I replaced all the div elements with semantic elements in the HTML file, included comments on the CSS page, and organized the CSS page better.
 - Nathan Hoang
-Starting code made by Horiseon.
+## Starting code made by Horiseon.